Artificial Intelligence (AI) transparency statement

 We maintain an internal policy on the use of AI which applies to all Commissioners, staff, and contractors.
 It is consistent with, and supports, the provisions of DTA policy and guidance and will be reviewed and updated to ensure it remains so.

 The policy specifies that only authorised AI tools may be introduced and used in our Data Technology (DT) environment.
-It also requires all users to be open and transparent about their use of AI and to carefully review all outputs for accuracy and quality.
+It also requires all AI users to be open and transparent about their use of AI.
+When submitting work for review or approval, users must, where applicable, describe the purpose(s) for which AI tools were used and confirm that all AI generated outputs relied upon have been carefully reviewed for accuracy, quality and appropriateness.

 Compliance